 The death roll in the sea disaster off Bahrain on Wednesday night has now risen to 58.

-The death roll in the sea disaster off Bahrain on Wednesday night has now risen to 58.
+Background: The death roll in the sea disaster off Bahrain on Wednesday night has now risen to 58.
 Three badly burned Indian seamen died in the early hours of this morning.

 The explosion aboard the 7,400 ton British freighter Seistan, owned by the Strick Line, ripped the vessel apart from amidships to the stern.
 A fierce fire followed the explosion and many stunned and shocked seamen died in the flames before aid arrived.

 The Seistan, which was on her second voyage from the United Kingdom to the Persian Gulf, put in at Bahrain for sanctuary on Tuesday morning after a smouldering fire had been located in number six hatch on the previous day.
 She was originally bound for Kharg Island, off Iran.

 About 80 tons of gelignite which had been destined for Persian Gulf oilfields were unloaded and then steam smothering was tried in an effort to extinguish the fire.
 About 150 tons of explosive were still aboard, it is believed.

 A fire watch was maintained on board throughout the day and tugs moved in to render aid if necessary.
 The explosion at 9.30 in the evening followed within seconds of a sudden flare-up in the smouldering hatch.
 The blast shook houses 20 miles away from the anchorage.
 Most of the Indian crew were in their stern quarters near number six hatch when the explosion occurred.

 A small tug which had been standing by the freighter disappeared in the blast.
 No trace of it has been found.
 Six Bahraini tugmen died.
 Two more were found later that night clinging to a buoy nearly a mile away.